simonmoesorensen/neural-ode-project/README.md

 Using pytorch and Neural ODEs (NODEs) it attempts to learn the true dynamics of time series data using toy examples such as clockwise and counterclockwise spirals, and three different examples of sine waves: first a standard non-dampened sine wave, second a dampened sine wave, third an exponentially decaying and dampened sine wave.
-Finally, the NODE is trained on real world time series data of solar power efficiency.
+Finally, the NODE is trained on real world time series data of solar power curves.

 The performance of the NODEs are compared to an LSTM VAE baseline on RMSE error and time per epoch.